+New Workspace Wizard: Set Environment

-Click this tab To specify the Libraries COBOL program and dynamic-link libraries (DLLs).
+Click this tab To specify the

+Libraries COBOL program and dynamic-link libraries (DLLs).
 (This is equivalent to using the L= Runtime Command Option.)

-Run Path Directories to place into the RUNPATH environment variable.
+New Workspace Wizard: Set Environment Click this tab To specify the Run Path Directories to place into the RUNPATH environment variable.
 These directories are searched in the specified order to locate RM/COBOL programs (.cob) and application data files.
 Program Contents of the PATH environment variable.
-These are searched in the specified order to locate applications ( .exe , .com , and .bat ) and application extensions ( .dll ).
-Environment Additional options to place into the DOS environment, such as filename aliases (synonyms).
+These are searched in the specified order to locate applications (.exe, .com, and .bat) and application extensions (.dll).
+Environment Additional options to place into the Windows environment, such as filename aliases (synonyms).
 This feature is provided for backward compatibility.
-Liant recommends that aliases be placed in the Windows registry file using the RM/COBOL registration utility ( rmconfig.exe ).
-For more information, refer to the "Windows Registry" and "Setting Synonym Properties" topics in Chapter 3: Installation and System Considerations for Windows of the RM/COBOL User's Guide .
+Micro Focus recommends that aliases be placed in the Windows registry file using the RM/COBOL configuration utility (rmconfig.exe).
+For more information, refer to the "Windows Registry" and "Setting Synonym Properties" topics in Chapter 3: Installation and System Considerations for Windows of the RM/COBOL User's Guide.
 Source List of directories to be searched for source files.
 This list is used if a source file cannot be located using the information embedded in the program file or library file.
 These directories are also placed in the RMPATH environment variable when compiling files and are used by the compiler to locate source and copy files.